 There are an incredible 63 National Parks in the USA.

-The lower 48 contiguous states have 51 parks, whilst you’ll find 2 in Hawaii, 8 in Alaska and American overseas territories are home to another 2, bring us to the grand total of 63.
+The lower 48 contiguous states have 51 parks, whilst you’ll find 2 in Hawaii and 8 in Alaska and American overseas territories are home to another 2, bringing us to a grand total of 63.

-In total, however, you’ll find 423 National Park sites, spanning the USA and it’s overseas territories, covering over 84 million acres, covering historical battle grounds to the most unique and diverse nature landscapes.
+In total, however, you’ll find 423 national park sites spanning the USA and its overseas territories, covering over 84 million acres, historical battlegrounds to the most unique and diverse nature landscapes.

-So how do you fit them in your family road trip plans?
-Let’s take a look at each state and we’ll connect you to one of our road tripping itineraries and destination guides.
+So, how do you incorporate them into your family road trip plans?
+Let’s examine each state, and we’ll connect you to one of our road trip itineraries and destination guides.

 List of National Parks in the United States